 - Recovery Drugs.
 Law enforcement officers and emergency medical teams use buprenorphine-based drugs (like Suboxone) and naloxone-based drugs (like Narcan) daily to save lives from overdoses.
 Unfortunately, many people also use them recreationally.
 As a result, unlawful possession of these substances is as serious as possession of opioids

-What Are Common Types of Drug Charges in California?
+What are Common Types Of Drug Crimes?

 When you face drug crime charges, your future depends on your criminal defense attorney’s ability to understand the law and work within the legal system in pursuit of a favorable outcome.
-Drug crimes attorney Nick Cvietkovich is well equipped to defend you from any criminal charge.
+Drug crimes attorney Nick Cvietkovich is well-equipped to defend you from any criminal charge.

 For example, some of these criminal charge may include: